Nikita Filatov

-Nikita Vasilyevich Filatov (Никита Васильевич Филатов; born May 25, 1990) is a Russian former professional ice hockey left winger who played in the Kontinental Hockey League (KHL).
+Nikita Vasilyevich Filatov (Никита Васильевич Филатов; born May 25, 1990) is a Russian former professional ice hockey player who was a left winger in the Kontinental Hockey League (KHL).
 Prior to 2012, Filatov played in North America for the Ottawa Senators and Columbus Blue Jackets of the National Hockey League (NHL).

 At the 2008 NHL Entry Draft, Filatov was selected sixth overall by the Blue Jackets.
 Filatov was the top-ranked European skater by the NHL Central Scouting Bureau.
 Filatov played two seasons with the Blue Jackets organization.
 During the 2009–10 season, Filatov was unhappy with his situation in Columbus and was loaned to CSKA Moscow for the remainder of the season.
 At the 2011 NHL Entry Draft, the Blue Jackets then traded him to Ottawa in exchange for a third-round draft pick.
 In December 2011, the Senators loaned Filatov to CSKA Moscow for the balance of the 2011–12 season.
 The following season, Filatov signed with Salavat Yulaev.
 The Senators chose not to tender Filatov a qualifying offer, making him a free agent.

 Filatov has represented Russia in international hockey at two World U18 Championships, winning gold and silver medals, and three World Junior Championships, where he has won two bronze medals.
 He was named to the Tournament All-Star Team at the 2008 World U18 Championships and the 2009 World Junior Championships.